olincollege/run-dupe/README.md

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg)](https://github.com/prettier/prettier)
 ![pylint status: passing](https://img.shields.io/badge/pylint-passing-green)

+## The Big Idea

+Our project is a recreation of the classic Run game series—a fast-paced platformer where the player navigates through tunnels in space without falling into pits.
+We've designed several levels that increase in difficulty as the character speeds up and more pits appear.
+Unlike the original rotating tunnel mechanic, we opted for a fixed orientation to make the gameplay more accessible for people who may not be used to playing video games or who have reduced hand dexterity.

+We enhanced the original concept by adding a clean, accessible UI and a structured, progressively challenging design.
+The game is built using the Model-View-Controller (MVC) architecture to keep the code modular and easy to maintain.
+This structure made it easier to implement features like real-time level tracking and control responsiveness while also allowing for future scalability.

-### Project Overview
+## Code Overview
+On the technical side, the project is built using the Model-View-Controller (MVC) design pattern.

+The controller classes can be found in `run_controller.py`.
+This file contains three classes: `AlienController`, `PitController`, and `StartScreenController`.
+Each one controls the character, the pits approaching the character, and the button on the start screen respectively.

+The view classes can be found in `run_view.py`.
+This file contains two classes: `GameView` and `StartScreenView`. `GameView` draws the character, the pits approaching the character, the background, and the level counter. `StartScreenView` draws the starting screen background, the start button, and the image displayed when you open the game.

+The model class can be found in `run_model.py` and it imports all the classes from `run_controller.py` and `run_view.py` and puts them together into a model class that runs the game (that's why this is the file you run to open the game window).

+## How to Play?

 **To run the game run the file `run_model.py`**

-In this project, we recreated the popular 3d platformer game run.
-We made the project our own by removing the rotating tunnel to make it easier.
-This is useful to people who are not used to playing computer games or have less dexterity in their hands.

-To begin playing the game press the start button displayed on the screen, the game with then immediately start going so you better focus.

-The goal of the game is to make it to the highest level you can.
-Your character is an alien that is running on a platform, with pits quickly approaching your character, if your character falls into the pit or off the platform, it dies.
-To avoid this happening, you can move your character using the arrow keys or wasd (the space bar will make the character jump too).
-When the character dies, the game resets to the home screen so you can try again!
-The levels are displayed in the upper left corner of the screen when playing.
-You will level up after passing 5 platforms in a single run.
-When you level up for the first 8 levels, the speed increases.
-When your character dies your level resets.
+Once launched, you'll see a start screen.
+Press the "Start" button to begin—there’s no countdown, so be ready to play immediately.
+You control an alien character running along a platform in space while dodging incoming pits.

+Use the arrow keys or WASD to move left and right.
+Press the space bar to jump.
+Your objective is to stay alive as long as possible and reach the highest level you can.

+You’ll level up after passing five platforms in a single run.
+For the first eight levels, each level-up increases the game’s speed, raising the difficulty.
+If your character falls into a pit or off the platform, the game ends and resets to the home screen, where you can try again.
+Your current level is displayed in the top-left corner during gameplay.

+This structure allows for quick retries, a progressively harder challenge, and an intuitive control scheme accessible to both new and experienced players.

 ### Getting Started